 This is why we contend that firms with a long heritage of guiding corporate pension plans through both good and bad markets have a leg up on other providers.
 When selecting an OCIO partner, consider how many years of investment outsourcing it has under its belt - and whether that tenure comes with a proven track record of success.
 Has the firm offered OCIO services for decades, or did it only recently dip its toes in the water?
 How long is its average client tenure?
 What kind of funded-status experience can clients anticipate?
 Will it be smooth enough to stomach if markets go awry?

 3. The right tools and systems

 Third on our list are proper tools and systems for the job at the hand.
-Most internally managed investment programs lack the ability to see across an entire portfolio on a frequent basis, making a robust system with visibility at the total-portfolio level a must-have when fully outsourcing.
-In addition, we believe it’s critical that the investment management platform in use be both scalable and customizable—as there is no one-size-fits-all solution to an investment strategy.
-But whether it’s a piece of the investment program or the whole enchilada, fulsome and transparent risk management should be part of the package.
+Most internally managed investment programmes lack the ability to see across an entire portfolio on a frequent basis, making a robust system with visibility at the total-portfolio level a must-have when fully outsourcing.
+In addition, we believe it’s critical that the investment management platform in use be both scalable and customisable - as there is no one-size-fits-all solution to an investment strategy.
+But whether it’s a piece of the investment programme or the whole enchilada, fulsome and transparent risk management should be part of the package.